 Our charter provides that we may issue up to 450,000,000 shares of common stock.
-As of the date of this prospectus, 13,379,209 shares of common stock were issued and outstanding and 33,249,000 warrants to purchase up to 33,249,000 shares of common stock were issued and outstanding.
-Our 2009 equity incentive plan provides for grants of restricted common stock and other equity-based awards, subject to a ceiling of

-200,000 shares available for issuance under the plan.
+As of April 30, 2010, 24,879,209 shares of common stock were issued and outstanding and 33,249,000 warrants to purchase up to 33,249,000 shares of common stock were issued and outstanding.
+Certain underwriters also have an over-allotment option to purchase 1,725,000 shares of our common stock exercisable through May 20, 2010.
+Our 2009 equity incentive plan provides for grants of restricted common stock and other equity-based awards, subject to a ceiling of 200,000 shares available for issuance under the plan.
 In connection with the closing of the merger with Capitol, we granted 22,159 shares of restricted common stock to our independent directors pursuant to the 2009 equity incentive plan.